elleducktor-hue/media-stack/README.md

 If using portainer " Recomended "
-Live veiw-> stacks-> new stack-> give name gluetun-gluetunvpn copy and paste contents of ARR-stack into file editor and deploy stack after editing gluetun usrnam and pawwrds
+Live veiw-> stacks-> new stack-> give name gluetun-gluetunvpn copy and paste contents of docker-compose into file editor and deploy stack after editing gluetun usrnam and pawwrds